 One of Nice's great pleasures is wandering the outdoor markets along the Cours Saleya.
-Blooms of every colour and shape burst to life.
+Blooms of every color and shape burst to life.
 Row after row of spices beckon.
 There are grapes the size of golf balls and olives glimmering in the sun.
 Stalls provide shade even during the hottest summer day and you're surrounded by the streets of old Nice.
-Don;t just take my word for it, the National Council for the Culinary Arts has ranked the Cours Saleya as one of the country's special markets.
+Don't just take my word for it, the National Council for the Culinary Arts has ranked the Cours Saleya as one of the country's special markets.

 Besides the vendors, shops, boutiques, and cafes line the sides.
 Buy hats, tableware, tacky souvenirs or sit on a pavement terrace and order a cafe au lait to sip.

 The various markets feature something to appeal to nearly every taste: an antiques market, arts and crafts market, a fish market, and even a used and antique book market and an antique postcard market.
 You can find a market do browse every single day when you visit Nice.

 The most famous market area is the Cours Selaya, between Place Massena and Vieux Nice (Old Town), and should be a part of your tour.
 Bustling any day of the week, this one can't be missed.
 It serves as a flower and produce market every day but Mondays, when it becomes an antiques market.
 On summertime evenings, there is an arts and crafts market.

 Here are the hours: